-In this Report on Form 10-K, "Resources Connection," "Resources Global Professionals", "company," "we," "us" and "our" refer to the business of Resources Connection, Inc. and its subsidiaries.
+In this Report on Form 10-K, "Resources," "Resources Connection," "Resources Global Professionals", "Resources Global," "company," "we," "us" and "our" refer to the business of Resources Connection, Inc. and its subsidiaries.
 References in this Report on Form 10-K to "fiscal," "year" or "fiscal year" refer to our fiscal years that consist of the 52- or 53-week period ending on the Saturday in May closest to May 31.
+The fiscal year ended May 31, 2008 consisted of 53 weeks.
+The fiscal years ended May 26, 2007 and May 27, 2006 consisted of 52 weeks

 This Report on Form 10-K, including information incorporated herein by reference, contains "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These statements relate to expectations concerning matters that are not historical facts.
-Such forward-looking statements may be identified by words such as "anticipates," "celieves," "can," "continue," "could," "estimates," "expects," "intends," "may," "plann," "potential," "predicts," "should," or "will" or the negative of these terms or other comparable terminology.
-These statements and all phases of our operations are subject to known and unknown risks, uncertainties and other factors, some of which are identified herein.
-Readers are cautioned not to place undue reliance on these forward-looking statements.
-Our actual results, levels of activity, performance or achievements and those of our industry may be materially different from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
-We undertake no obligation to update the forward-looking statements in this filling.
+Such forward-looking statements may be identified by words such as "anticipates," "believes," "can," "continue," "could," "estimates," "expects," "intends," "may," "plans," "potential," "predicts," "should," or "will" or the negative of these terms or other comparable terminology.